Honors & Awards

 Farniok also played basketball at Washington High, and was on the honor roll all four years.

 Matt was born on Sept.
 26, 1997, and he is the son of Brad Farniok and Christine and Rich Jones.
 His father played collegiately at St. Cloud State, while he had older brothers who played at Iowa State and Oklahoma.
-Matt is majoring in criminology and criminal justice and is a four-time member of the Nebraska Scholar-Athlete Honor Roll.
-He earned spots on the Brook Berringer and Tom Osborne Citizenship Teams in 2018.
+Matt is majoring in criminology and criminal justice and is a six-time member of the Nebraska Scholar-Athlete Honor Roll.
+He earned spots on the Brook Berringer and Tom Osborne Citizenship Teams in 2018 and 2019.
 He has volunteered his time with Make-a-Wish, the Nebraska Football Road Race, Husker Heroes and local hospital visits.